save as:

 BATTERY MONITOR MkII This battery monitor circuit uses 3 separate LEDs.
 The red LED turns on from 6v to below 11v.
 It turns off above 11v and The orange LED illuminates between 11v and 13v.
 It turns off above 13v and The green LED illuminates above 13v ![]() |

-LOW FUEL INDICATOR This circuit has been designed from a request by a reader.
+LOW FUEL INDICATOR The first circuit has been designed from a request by a reader.
 He wanted a low fuel indicator for his motorbike.
 The LED illuminates when the fuel gauge is 90 ohms.
 The tank is empty at 135 ohms and full at zero ohms.
 To adapt the circuit for an 80 ohm fuel sender, simply reduce the 330R to 150R.
 (The first thing you have to do is measure the resistance of the sender when the tank is amply.)
+The second circuit uses a power transistor to drive a lamp.

 |